helenysli/serioustraveler-blog/_posts/2025-09-24-Landscape.md

   - Reflections
 tags:
   - China Context
-description: "Why is philanthropy education in China so challenging?
+description: "Why is youth philanthropy education in China so challenging?
 In this note, I explore the invisible "iceberg" of systemic issues that forced us to build a new path."

 ---
 ```